 Ingredient Notes and Substitutions

-You can substitute oat flour with brown rice flour.
-You can make them by placing uncooked old-fashioned oats or brown rice in a food processor or blender and processing until it reaches flour consistency.
+- You can substitute oat flour with brown rice flour.
+Just blend brown rice or oats in a blender or food processor until you get a fine flour.

-If your dog can digest wheat flour, you can substitute the oat flour in the crust with regular all-purpose flour or a 50/50 combination of all-purpose flour and whole wheat flour.
+- If your dog can digest wheat, you can use all-purpose flour or a 50/50 mix of all-purpose and whole wheat for the crust.

 Equipment Needed

-You can use a regular muffin tin or silicone molds for 3-inch cakes or tarts.
-If using a regular muffin pan, you’ll make 6 pies and the baking time for the crust will need to be reduced.
+You likely have the kitchen items you need for making the pies.
+If you don’t have a jumbo muffin pan, you can use a regular muffin pan or 3-inch silicone cake molds.
+If using a regular muffin pan or molds, you’ll make 6 pies, and the baking time for the crust will need to be reduced.

 How to Make Blueberry Pie for Dogs